duaselipar/eudemons-cq_action-guide/README.md

   <img src="assets/images/501-1.png" style="max-width:100%; border-radius:8px; margin:10px 0;">

   <pre>
--- Type 525 (New Engine Only): Same as 501 but "availabletime" becomes "aging days" REPLACE INTO cq_action VALUES (1000, 0000, 0000, 0525, 820646, '0 0 0 0 0 0 0 0 0 0 0 30');
+-- Type 525 (New Engine Only): Same as 501 but "availabletime" becomes "aging days".This type can only be used for 820xxxx items only.
+REPLACE INTO cq_action VALUES (1000, 0000, 0000, 0525, 820646, '0 0 0 0 0 0 0 0 0 0 0 30');
 -- 30 = 30 days
   </pre>